aakashlpin/emailapi/README.md

 FIREBASE_PRIVATE_KEY=
 ```

-**Summary**
+**Summary:**

-Continuing from last step, we'd now configure Firebase to allow signing up via Google and generate private keys to access Firebase.
+Continuing from the previous step, we'll now configure Firebase to allow signing up via Google accounts and generate private keys to access Firebase.

->Take great care in **not** pushing this to Github or anywhere else publicly.
+>Take great care in **not** pushing these private keys to Github or anywhere else publicly.

 **Steps:**
-1. Click on `Authentication` card.
+* Click on `Authentication` card.
-2. Click on `Set up sign-in method`.
+* Click on `Set up sign-in method`.
-3. Click on row that says `Google` and toggle on `Enable`.
+* Click on row that says `Google` and toggle on `Enable`.
-4. Click `Save`.
+* Click `Save`.
-5. In the `Authorized domains` section click on `Add domain` button.
+* In the `Authorized domains` section click on `Add domain` button.
   - Enter your production domain name e.g. `emailapi.io`
   - Click `Add` button.
-6. Click on Gear icon next to `Project Overview` from sidebar and select `Project Settings` from the menu.
+* Click on Gear icon next to `Project Overview` from sidebar and select `Project Settings` from the menu.
-7. Click on `Service Accounts` from the top navigation bar.
+* Click on `Service Accounts` from the top navigation bar.
   - Copy email id under `Firebase service account` and paste it in `.env.local` file.
   - ➡️ `FIREBASE_CLIENT_EMAIL=<Firebase service account>`
-8. Click on `Generate new private key` and then on `Generate Key` button in the confirmation dialogue.
+* Click on `Generate new private key` and then on `Generate Key` button in the confirmation dialogue.
   - A `.json` file will get downloaded.
 Open the file with any text editor and copy the value in front of `private_key`.
 It'll look like `-----BEGIN PRIVATE KEY-----\n...`.
 We'll then paste this in `.env.local` file.
   - ➡️ `FIREBASE_PRIVATE_KEY=<private_key>`